The Main Types of Workplace Violence and 6 Steps to Mitigate Risks

 6 Steps You Should Take to Combat Workplace Violence

 Striving to prevent workplace violence is every business owner’s duty and responsibility.
 According to the OSHA Act of 1970, workers have a right to labor in an environment that does not pose a risk of serious harm.
 Below are six steps your organization can take to reduce the risk of workplace violence and help provide a safer environment for your people.

 Step #1: Create a workplace violence prevention program

 The first step toward preventing workplace violence is to create policies for employees that outline what is acceptable behavior and what is not.

 These policies can include the most common types of workplace violence, non-discrimination, racial or sexual harassment, drug and alcohol use, and safety procedures.
 Distribute the policies to all levels of the workplace, including employees, managers, leadership, and contract workers.
 In addition, make sure you carefully establish a complaint process and communicate this process in your policies.

-Teach employees to discuss their differences in appropriate ways, and encourage each employee to be open-minded with their fellow team members.
-Monitor teams and make sure to step in if tensions are so high that violence is a possible outcome.
+To avoid this, teach employees to discuss their differences appropriately and encourage each employee to be open-minded with their fellow team members.
+Human resources should monitor teams and step in if tensions are so high that violence is possible.
 Work toward a quick resolution of conflicts.

 Finally, a reliable employee notification system with two-way communication is a must-have when keeping your people informed of potentially dangerous situations.